-The development of Cheney Stadium as the home of Pacific Coast League baseball in Tacoma began in 1957 as a shared idea by area businessmen Ben Cheney and Clay Huntington.
+The development of Cheney Stadium as the home of professional baseball in Tacoma began in 1957 as a shared idea by area businessmen Ben Cheney and Clay Huntington.
 Following a three-year effort by these men, the San Francisco Giants agreed in the fall of 1959 to relocate their Triple-A club from Phoenix to Tacoma hinged on the city's ability to construct a new stadium in time for the beginning of the 1960 season.

 The city council approved the measure, clearing the way for a new stadium.
-The project took just three months and 14 days to complete and was finished just intime for Cheney Stadium to host the Tacoma Giants first game on April 16, 1960.
+The project took just three months and 14 days to complete and was finished just in time for Cheney Stadium to host the Tacoma Giants first game on April 16, 1960.

 The stadium once dubbed the "100-Day Wonder" in tribute to its brisk construction time was set to undergo an extensive offseason renovation under a schedule equally as ambitious.
 From the last pitch of the Rainiers final home game of the 2010 season until April 2011, Cheney Stadium was to undergo a historic transformation in just a 210 day period.